Skip to content

 DEITA

 In most setting we cannot allocate unlimited resources for instruction-tuning LLMs.
-Therefore, the DEITA authors investigated how to select qualitative data for instruction-tuning based on a principle of fewer high quality samples.
+Therefore, the DEITA authors investigated how to select qualitative data for instruction tuning based on the principle of fewer high-quality samples.
 Liu et al. tackle the issue of first defining good data and second identifying it to respect an initial budget to instruct-tune your LLM.

-The strategy utilizes LLMs to replace human effort in time-intensive data quality tasks on instruction tuning datasets.
+The strategy utilizes LLMs to replace human effort in time-intensive data quality tasks on instruction-tuning datasets**.
 DEITA introduces a way to measure data quality across three critical dimensions: complexity, quality and diversity.

 DEITA pipeline overview